g3zil/websdr_jt4/README.md

 ## Installation
-This experimental software has been tested on Raspberry Pi PiOS and Ubuntu 24.04 LTS Linux systems.
+This experimental software has been tested on Raspberry Pi PiOS Bookworm and Ubuntu 24.04 LTS Linux systems.

 ### Download
 You need to clone the package from github.com and run the software in the websdr_jt4 sub-directory.